keithalewis/math/uf.md

 the _profit and loss_, among other quantities, relevant to managing portfolios.

 To properly assess risk it is necessary to include how a position will be hedged over time.
-Various hedging strategies can, and should, be used for insight on the uncertainties involved.
+Various hedging strategies can and should be used for insight on the uncertainties involved.

-This model highlights that both cash flows and prices must be specified by mathematical models to determine the amounts and values associated with a trading strategy.
+Both cash flows and prices must be specified by mathematical models to determine the amounts and values associated with a trading strategy.
 It also places instruments on equal footing to get a complete picture of risk across **all** asset classes.
 It does not